Charaxes hadrianus: Description in Seitz

 This group is only represented by a single species of characteristic appearance.
 Hindwing above and both wings beneath with white ground-colour.
 The black transverse streaks in the basal part of the under surface are very fine and in part indistinct or entirely suppressed; in cellule lb of the forewing near the hinder angle a large, deep black spot.
 The tails of the hindwing are obtuse, the one at vein 2 about 2 mm., that at vein 4 nearly 5 mm. in length.
 Sexes alike in colour and markings.
 Ch. hadrianus Ward Forewing at the base red-brown nearly to vein 3, then black with a white median band, at the hindmargin about 15 mm. in breadth, but rapidly narrowing anteriorly and terminating at vein 5, with two small white discal spots in cellules 5 and 6, white submarginal spots in 2-6 and a white marginal spot in lb.
 Hindwing above narrowly red-brown at the base, with black submarginal and marginal streaks at the distal margin.
 Beneath the hindwing has in the middle a thick black transverse line, distally accompanied by a deeply dentate red-brown transverse band; this transverse band shows through above.
 A beautiful but rare species, occurring from the Niger to the Congo.

 Biology

-The larvae feed on Ourateaspecies (Ouratea reticulata) and Ochna species.
+The larvae feed on Ouratea species (Ouratea reticulata) and Ochna species.